 City of Bellevue has its light rail planning home page here.

 Sound Transit's East Link light rail home page here.
+Construction has not yet begun.
+Operations to transport commuters are planned to commence in 2023.

 Bellevue citizens lining up to support Sound Transit's track alignment to "Move Bellevue Forward" have a page here.

 A Final Environmental Impact Statement was published by Sound Transit on July 15, 2011.
-Some of the comments received at U.S. DOT were considered and responded to in the two Federal Records of Decision, which amount to U.S. Government approval of the route on environmental grounds.
+Some of the comments received at U.S. DOT were considered and responded to in the two Federal Records of Decision, which collectively amount to U.S. Government approval of the route on environmental grounds.

 These comments pushing back on the Sound Transit preferred alignment alternative were submitted to U.S. DOT: